 Risk Factors for Lead in Drinking Water

 - Lead in your plumbing system.
-If your home’s plumbing system utilizes lead piping or solder, it is possible that lead could leach into your home’s water.
-If your home was constructed before 1960 and contains the original plumbing system, it is more likely that lead components were used.
+If your home’s plumbing system utilizes lead piping or solder, it is possible that lead could leach into your home’s water supply.
+If your home was constructed before 1930 and contains the original plumbing system, it is more likely that lead components may have been used.
 If your home was built before January 1986, lead solder may have been used to connect plumbing joints.

 - Home treatment devices.
 Certain home treatment devices, such as water softeners, might increase lead levels in your water.
 Always consult the device manufacturer for information on potential impacts to your drinking water or household plumbing.